 Many of us have internalized this scenario, this dance of “do it or else you will pay with a loss of approval, acceptance, or connection.”
 And now we risk recreating it as parents—unless we are willing to bring it to our awareness and work determinedly to sidestep it.
 We need to understand wholeheartedly how relationship is essential to healthy child development.
 And we need to simultaneously reject the option of withdrawing attachment and connection from our children in the name of good behaviour or unrealistic developmental expectations.
 Growth takes time.
 Development takes time.
 Building a strong relationship with our children will ensure that this all goes down exactly as nature intended.

 Again, thanks to Dr. Lapointe for sharing this wisdom on developmentally appropriate behavioral expectations.
 Sometimes just taking a step back from a preconceived notion can change your expectations and experiences.
-She goes on to talk about being sure to approach parenting from a conscious, mindful perspective and best practices for doing so.
+Learning to change behavior expectations by age is only natural.
+She goes on to talk about being sure to approach parenting from a conscious, mindful perspective.
+She also provides best practices for doing so.

 Did this look at developmentally appropriate behavioral expectations change your perspective or call to mind any funny stories or questions?
 Share @familyfocusblog and @DrVlapointe!